- Live Rates

 As briefly mentioned, it is important to keep in mind that a conditional approval is not a guarantee that you are approved for a home loan.
 In fact, there are occasions when a borrower’s application may be denied after being initially approved with conditions.

 However, this usually only happens if one or more of the conditions of your home loan is not met or not met in a timely fashion.
-Consequently, one of the easiest ways to avoid this is by thoroughly preparing for the closing process.
+Consequently, one of the easiest ways to avoid this is by thoroughly preparing for closing week.
+Even If You’ve Been Pre-approved For A Mortgage, There Are Still Things You Can Do To Mess Things Up At The Last Minute.
+Read On To Find Out More.
 It is also highly recommended that you follow up frequently with your loan officer and make sure you are submitting all the information needed by underwriting.

 As you are likely aware, getting pre-approved for a mortgage is one of the first steps you should take before you start house hunting.
 Not only does a pre-approval help you determine your budget, but it also makes you more of a competitive buyer in hot markets (or in the event of a bidding war).